Back To Search Results

 G. "physician assistant" means a health professional who is licensed by the board to practice as a physician assistant and who provides services to patients under the supervision and direction of a licensed physician;

-H. "intern" means a first-year postgraduate student upon whom a degree of doctor of medicine and surgery or equivalent degree has been conferred by a medical college or school in good standing;
+H. "intern" means a first-year postgraduate student upon whom a medical college or school in good standing has conferred a degree of Doctor of Medicine and Surgery or equivalent degree;

 J. "the practice of medicine" consists of:

-(2) offering or undertaking to administer, dispense or prescribe a drug or medicine for the use of another person, except as authorized pursuant to a professional or occupational licensing statute set forth in Chapter 61 NMSA 1978;
+(2) offering or undertaking to administer, dispense, or prescribe a drug or medicine for the use of another person, except as authorized according to a professional or occupational licensing statute outlined in Chapter 61 NMSA 1978;

 (3) offering or undertaking to give or administer, dispense or prescribe a drug or medicine for the use of another person, except as directed by a licensed physician;

-(4) offering or undertaking to perform an operation or procedure upon a person;
+(4) offering or undertaking to operate or procedure upon a person;

-(6) offering medical peer review, utilization review or diagnostic service of any kind that directly influences patient care, except as authorized pursuant to a professional or occupational licensing statute set forth in Chapter 61 NMSA 1978; or
+(6) offering medical peer review, utilization review, or diagnostic service of any kind that directly influences patient care, except as authorized according to a professional or occupational licensing statute outlined in Chapter 61 NMSA 1978; or

 (7) acting as the representative or agent of a person in doing any of the things listed in this subsection;